InsaneDev27/DIY-Laptop-Mouse-Project/README.md

 (Image HERE) (tapping with pliers close to tap)

+Reason for switched grip tapping:
+(Image HERE) reason for switched grip

 (Image HERE) switched grip tapping

 (Image HERE) final position of the tapping device

 (Image HERE) finished tap

+(Image HERE) clearing material from peg hole on Clamp Screw

 Finally, use a lighter or a heat gun to recolor the screw.
 Use caution and quick sweeps, as this part warps very easily.

 (Image HERE) (using lighter, finished part, warped part)

+You can now screw the Clamp Screw into the Clamp Body

+(Image HERE) clamp screw and clamp body connected

  - Clamp Screw Bottoms
 Remove supports as usual, lightly file the pegs to remove roughness, add chamfer to the pegs with a file.